Cranberry Baseball League

 Umpire-In-Chief

 Section G: The role of the Umpire-In-Chief will be to assign umpires to league games and to assure the appropriate level of quality officiating in league games.
-The Umpire-In-Chief shall be appointed by the Commissioner.
+The Umpire-In-Chief shall be appointed by the President.

 Executive Committee